 Wow!
 What a profound statement and how absolutely true.
 I think that on some level, as we grow into adults we begin to be ruled by our fears.
 That’s just crazy – much like the ‘tail wagging the dog’!
 Think about it for a moment – as children, we did not worry where our next meal was coming from or whether there were clean clothes to wear (or any clothes for that matter), we trusted that meals would arrive as would clothes and other necessities.
 As we grew up though, we started the whole “fear” cycle.
 We became afraid of things on many levels, where the money would come from to buy the dance lessons or the new dress that we absolutely have to have or even fear of how our peers saw and what they thought of us.

 So we get past the raging hormones of our teenage years, which always add to the conflict and as young adults we enter the Corporate world (well the majority of us do) and here the fear really sets in – we’re scared of what our colleagues may think of us, or that they will get the promotion before we do.
-We form, what we think are strategic alliances (much like the ones on the current Survivor series) and they generally fall down as none of us have been quite as honest and as up front and as ‘transparent’ as we should have been.
-We grapple and grope our way to the top, stepping on toes and even heads of people as we strive to get ahead, because ‘well there’s only one position available and I want it!’
+We form, what we think are strategic alliances (much like the ones on the current Survivor series) and they generally fall down as none of us has been quite as honest and as upfront and as “transparent” as we should have been.
+We grapple and grope our way to the top, stepping on toes and even heads of people as we strive to get ahead, because “well there’s only one position available and I want it!”

-Even for those of us in our own businesses, the opportunities and abundance is there for the taking, all we have to do is actually see them and then do something about them.
+Even for those of us in our own businesses, the opportunities and abundance are there for the taking, all we have to do is actually see them and then do something about them.